Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Matter in Our Surroundings

 Kinetic energy: Kinetic energy of an object is the measure of the work an object can do by virtue of its motion.
 The kinetic energy is 1/2 mv2.
 To accelerate an object, we have to apply force.
 To apply force, we need to do work.
 When work is done on an object, energy is transferred, and the object moves with a new constant speed.
 We call the energy that is transferred kinetic energy, and it depends on the mass and speed achieved.

-It is observed that crystals in hot water diffuse and dissolves faster than in a beaker containing cold water.
+It is observed that crystals in hot water diffuse and dissolve faster than in a beaker containing cold water.

-(i) All substances have some kinetic energy in it.
+(i) All substances have some kinetic energy.
 When we heat a substance, its kinetic energy increases.

-(ii) Heating water results in an increase in its kinetic energy; as a result, we see that crystals dissolve in much lesser time.
+(ii) Heating water results in an increase in its kinetic energy; as a result, we see that crystals dissolve in a much shorter time.

 (iii) From these activities, it is observed that when two different forms of matter are brought into contact, they intermix spontaneously.